company-starter/company-starter/README.md

 ## IMPORTANT

 When installing one of the package (for example eslint-config), do not forget to redo npm install so you install the peerdependencies of the package (npm i && npm i) => try to improve this
+Also, it would be nice to sort the whole package.json at the end (maybe a script that does both)

 ## How to use